R0m1k3/Regisflow/replit.md

 - ✅ Modified card layouts, buttons, and form elements to use rectangular shapes instead of rounded corners
 - ✅ Enhanced Dashboard with clean, professional navigation tabs using bottom borders instead of rounded active states
 - ✅ Simplified login page with modern, angular design maintaining accessibility and usability
+- ✅ Removed remaining rounded elements from SalesHistory filter cards and form inputs
+- ✅ Updated NewSaleForm with modern-input class for all form fields
+- ✅ Applied modern-section and modern-card classes throughout the application
+- ✅ Replaced all rounded UI elements with straight-edged, angular modern design

 ### Database Backup & Recovery System (January 9, 2025)
 - ✅ Added complete database backup and restore functionality in administration panel